jdidion/atropos/README.md

 7. Improved summary reports, including support for serialization formats (JSON, YAML, pickle), support for user-defined templates (via the optional Jinja2 dependency), and integration with [MultiQC](http://multiqc.info).
 8. The ability to merge overlapping reads (this is experimental and the functionality is limited).
 9. The ability to write the summary report and log messages to separate files.
-10. The ability to read SAM/BAM files and read/write interleaved FASTQ files.
+10. The ability to read/write SAM, BAM, and interleaved FASTQ files.
 11. Direct trimming of reads from an SRA accession.
 12. A progress bar, and other minor usability enhancements.